AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/custom-forms-overview.md

 ## How to create a custom form

-The form designer has a new canvas-style workspace that allows you to view the fields, canvas, and field settings all at the same time.
-It also allows you to drag-and-drop fields within the sections while designing your form.
+The form designer has a canvas-style workspace that allows you to view the fields, canvas, and field settings all at the same time.
+It also allows you to drag and drop fields within the sections while designing your form.

+For more information, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 ![Sample form designer](assets/form-designer-example.png)